-Convert2RHEL is a command line utility that converts RPM-based Linux operating systems (OS) to a fully supported Red Hat Enterprise Linux OS.
-It’s an automated way to standardize on Red Hat Enterprise Linux—instead of manually redeploying all your workloads.
+Convert2RHEL is a command line utility that analyzes your system’s readiness and converts RPM-based Linux operating systems (OS) to Red Hat Enterprise Linux.
+It’s an automated way to standardize on Red Hat Enterprise Linux instead of manually redeploying all your workloads.

 Convert2RHEL minimizes the need for costly redeployment projects and reduces administrative burden by maintaining existing OS customizations, configurations, and preferences during the conversion.